SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Logical_Layer.md

 1. In the confirmation box, click **OK** if you are sure you want to delete the selected items.

 > [!NOTE]
 > Only element alarm monitors that are not used in any condition can be deleted.
 If you try to delete element alarm monitors, and one or more of the selected element alarm monitors is used in a condition, none of the selected element alarm monitors will be deleted.
-In such a case a popup message will be displayed clearly indicating this.
+In such a case, a pop-up message will be displayed clearly indicating this.

 ### Adding/Editing/Deleting a View Alarm Monitor